kavia-common/network-management-5556-5684/BackendAPIService/README.md

 ## CORS / Frontend integration

-The backend uses `flask-cors` and enables CORS for specific frontend origins using an allowlist.
+The backend uses `flask-cors` and is configured to allow all origins by default for this task.

-- FRONTEND_ORIGIN_ALLOWLIST or CORS_ALLOWED_ORIGINS (optional, comma-separated)
+- ALLOWED_ORIGINS
+  - Set to "*" to allow all origins (default in .env/.env.example).
-  - A comma-separated list of allowed origins (scheme + host + port), e.g.:
+  - For production, replace with a comma-separated list of exact origins (scheme + host + port), e.g.:
     `http://localhost:3000,http://127.0.0.1:3000,https://my-frontend.example.com`
-  - If not set, development-safe defaults are used for local and preview environments (no wildcard in production).
+- FRONTEND_ORIGIN_ALLOWLIST / CORS_ALLOWED_ORIGINS
+  - Legacy variables supported for allowlists.
+If ALLOWED_ORIGINS is set, it takes precedence.
 - Behavior:
   - Allowed methods: GET, POST, PUT, PATCH, DELETE, OPTIONS
   - Allowed headers: Content-Type, Authorization, X-Requested-With
   - Exposed headers: Content-Type, Content-Length, X-Request-Id
   - Credentials: configurable via `CORS_SUPPORTS_CREDENTIALS` (default: false)
 - Notes:
-  - Set/append your frontend origin(s) explicitly via `CORS_ALLOWED_ORIGINS`.
   - This configuration ensures preflight (OPTIONS) requests succeed.
   - If you need cookie-based auth in the future, set `CORS_SUPPORTS_CREDENTIALS=true` and ensure your frontend uses proper cookie settings.
   - CORS is initialized in `app/__init__.py`.